 A: Other resources for summer funding include the Summer Public Interest Fellowship Program (for rising 2Ls), Equal Justice Works Summer Corps, and many opportunities featured online.
 Search PSJD, Symplicity, and Equal Justice Works to get a full picture of the options.
 1Ls will have another opportunity to apply for a HOPE Fellowship next year!
 Miami Law is dedicated to ensuring that students have opportunities to develop advocacy skillsets while helping others.
 Be sure to check into summer clinic placements, externships, courses with field components and other opportunities offered through Miami Law.

-Please click here to complete the online application.
-The deadline to apply is February 17th at 12:00 noon.
-Interviews will take place in late February and early March and decisions will be made by March 10th.
-For more information, email firstname.lastname@example.org.
+Applications will be available by December 2017.
+The deadline will be in mid-February 2018.
+Interviews will take place in late February and early March and decisions will be made by mid-March.
+For more information, email email@example.com.